 Helium-filled balloons, often known as aerostats, have made a comeback on the battlefield in the last four decades as threats and technology have advanced and the demand for 24/7 ISR has grown.
-As they overcome the biggest drawback of aircraft-based systems – limited fuel and flight duration – they are becoming more and more recognized as suitable tools for long-term continuous ISR.
+As they overcome the biggest drawback of aircraft-based, aerostat surveillance systems – limited fuel and flight duration – they are becoming more and more recognized as suitable tools for long-term continuous ISR.
 They might also operate as a visual deterrent to enemy activity in a region.

-Some of the largest tethered aerostats now in use belong to the Strategic Class of aerostat devices.
-These sturdy devices’ high payload capacity and wide range of altitude make them perfect for aerial surveillance applications.
-Aerostats of the Strategic Class can be deployed sustainably for up to 30 days at a time.
-Aerostats of the Strategic Class are often designed for surveillance tasks involving the detection of fast-moving, low-flying objects, such as cruise missiles and light aircraft.
-Long-range radar, active and passive communications gear, as well as COMINT/ELINT technology, may all be carried by strategic class payloads, which frequently soar up to 10,000 to 15,000 feet over ground control stations.
+Some of the largest tethered aerostat systems now in use belong to the Strategic Class of aerostat devices as per defense markets’ reports and news.
+Aerospace and defense market reports suggest that these sturdy devices’ high payload capacity and wide range of altitude make them perfect for aerial aerostat surveillance applications.
+Aerostat systems of the Strategic Class can be deployed sustainably for up to 30 days at a time.
+Aerospace and defense market reports state that aerostat systems of the Strategic Class are often designed for aerostat surveillance tasks involving the detection of fast-moving, low-flying objects, such as cruise missiles and light aircraft.
+Long-range aerostat radar system, active and passive communications gear, as well as COMINT/ELINT technology, may all be carried by strategic class payloads, which frequently soar up to 10,000 to 15,000 feet over ground control stations.
 Strategic Class aerostats need a fixed mooring station due to their massive size, high altitude, and significant payload.

-The high-altitude inflatables, which would be added to the Pentagon’s massive monitoring network and may potentially be used to follow hypersonic weapons, would fly between 60,000 and 90,000 feet in the air.
+As per Defense markets’ dashboard, the high-altitude inflatables, which would be added to the Pentagon’s massive monitoring network and may potentially be used to follow hypersonic weapons, would fly between 60,000 and 90,000 feet in the air.
 Because the military may utilise the balloons for a variety of purposes, the Pentagon continues to invest in these programmes.